Gas Leaf Blower Ban in US States and Cities

 Idaho

-Gas-powered leaf blowers are generally allowed in Idaho, and the state has not enacted any statewide restrictions on them.
-Any local noise ordinances that could have an indirect impact on the use of businesses in Idaho should be kept on their radar.
+Gas-powered leaf blowers are generally allowed in Idaho, and the state has not enacted any statewide restrictions.
+Any local noise ordinances that could indirectly impact the use of businesses in Idaho should be kept on their radar.

 • Statewide: There are no specific statewide bans on gas-powered leaf blowers, but discussions in Boise and other cities may lead to future regulations.